 Difference in total utility / Difference in units = Average marginal utility

 Difference in total utility = Total utility 2 – Total utility 1

 Difference in units = Number of units 2 – Number of units 1

 It’s pretty simple to find out the marginal utility for each additional unit.
 Use the equation above to find the marginal utility where the change in the quantity of goods consumed is only one.

 What this example illustrates is the way that marginal utility keeps decreasing as a buyer makes more and more purchases.
-Eventually, when this buyer no longer has any use (or, in other words, no longer derives any utility) from owning an additional unit of the good/service, the marginal utility of purchasing another unit has declined to zero.
+Eventually, when this buyer no longer has any use (or, in other words, no longer derives any utility) from owning an additional unit of the good or service, the marginal utility of purchasing another unit has declined to zero.

 In another example, you might want to purchase and eat three cookies.
 After the third cookie, you are completely full and satiated, so purchasing a fourth cookie would not provide you with any additional satisfaction (this is a case of zero marginal utility).
 And if you buy and eat a fifth cookie, you might get a stomachache, which would not only provide any satisfaction but would also be detrimental—making it a situation of negative marginal utility.

 Marginal Utility Example: the percentage use in the example was off. it states that both would have a 5% gain after buying the next bag of rice. this may be old but i was going to use this in my class and noticed the typo

 Thank you for your feedback.
 I will correct it